 PART 3 – EXPENSES

-A company that pays management fees to an affiliate (including a managing general agent) shall allocate these costs to the appropriate expense classification item (salaries, rent, postage, etc.) as if these costs had been borne directly by the company.
+A reporting entity that pays management fees to an affiliate (including a managing general agent) shall allocate these costs to the appropriate expense classification item (salaries, rent, postage, etc.) as if these costs had been borne directly by the reporting entity.
 Management (or similar) fees should not be reported as a one-line expense.
-It is appropriate for the company to estimate these expense allocations based on a formula or other reasonable basis.
+It is appropriate for the reporting entity to estimate these expense allocations based on a formula or other reasonable basis.

 The total management fees and the method(s) used for allocation shall be disclosed in the Notes to Financial Statements.
-The company shall use the same allocation method(s) on a consistent basis.
+The reporting entity shall use the same allocation method(s) on a consistent basis.
 Refer to SSAP No. 70—Allocation of Expenses for accounting guidance.

 Exclude from investment expenses brokerage and other related fees, to the extent they are included in the actual cost of a bond upon acquisition.
-Refer to SSAP No. 26R—Bonds for accounting guidance.
+Refer to SSAP No. 26—Bonds for accounting guidance.